 If on the other hand you put bountiful and the east sea cities in the Tabasco and Tehuantepec area, you have a major issue with directions such as (ref), that say Jershon?
 Nephihah? is east of the Land of Zarahemla.
 They’d have to be crazy to think north-WEST is east.
 Furthermore, there’s just not much evidence of fortifications in that area, and the BOM says basically ALL those cities were fortified.

-SUMMARY OF WHY THE MESOAMERCAN CUMORAH (M2C) THEORY IS A HORRIBLE FIT TO THE TEXT.
+SUMMARY OF WHY THE MESOAMERCAN CUMORAH (M2C) THEORY IS A POOR FIT TO THE TEXT.

 Much like the Heartland Theory the Mesoamerican 2 Cumorah Theory is a needless distraction.
 It solves very few problems and creates many.
 Perhaps above all it necessitates the creation of some type of “Heartland theory” to fill in the holes left by the following issues which arise from excluding the United States and most of North America from being part of the Book of Mormon.